sandstorm/serious-game-legacy/README.md

   - [Docker](https://plugins.jetbrains.com/plugin/7724-docker)
   - [Symlink Excluder](https://plugins.jetbrains.com/plugin/16110-symlink-excluder)
     - Prevents symlinked folders to be indexed by the IDE so that you don't have to exclude packages you're developing manually

+## Generate Helper Code

+When using IntelliJ/PHPStorm, install the (paid) Laravel IDEA Plugin.
+Then, in the main menu (top bar), go to **Laravel -> Generate Helper Code.**

+This will generate (invisible) code which helps with autocompletion on Model properties etc.

 ## Starting the Development Environment